An improved uncertainty principle for functions with symmetry: Introduction

 In other words,

-This matrix is real, symmetric, unitary, and satisfies $S_n^2=I$.
-If $n$ is an odd composite number, we can write $n=r s$ with $1 < r,s \leq n/3 \leq (n-1)/2$.
+This matrix is real and unitary (hence orthogonal), symmetric, and satisfies $S_n^2=I$.
+If $n$ is an odd composite number, we can write $n=r s$ with $1 < r,s \leq (n-1)/2$.
 Then the $(r,s)$-entry of $S_n$ is zero.
 Thus, $n$ must be prime for $S_n$ to have the nonvanishing minors property.
 The converse is also true.

 \begin{theorem} Let $n\geq 3$ be odd.
 The discrete sine transform matrix $S_n$ has the nonvanishing minors property if and only if $n$ is prime. \end{theorem}